-In August 2019, the Company replaced its existing credit facility and entered into a new credit facility that provides for a \$500 million senior unsecured revolving line of credit through August 12, 2024 (the "Global Credit Facility") under terms and conditions substantially similar to those of the previous facility.
+In August 2019, the Company replaced its then existing credit facility and entered into a new credit facility that provides for a \$500 million senior unsecured revolving line of credit through August 12, 2024 (the "Global Credit Facility") under terms and conditions substantially similar to those of the previous facility.
 The Global Credit Facility is also used to support the issuance of letters of credit and maintenance of the Commercial Paper Program.
 Borrowings under the Global Credit Facility may be denominated in U.S. Dollars and certain other currencies, including Euros, Hong Kong Dollars, and Japanese Yen, and are guaranteed by all of the Company's domestic significant subsidiaries.
-In accordance with the terms of the agreement governing the Global Credit Facility, the Company has the ability to expand its borrowing availability under the Global Credit Facility to \$1 billion, subject to the agreement of one or more new or existing lenders under the facility to increase their commitments.
+In accordance with the terms of the agreement governing the Global Credit Facility to \$1 billion, subject to the agreement of one or more new or existing lenders under the facility to increase their commitments.
 There are no mandatory reductions in borrowing ability throughout the term of the Global Credit Facility.

-Under the Global Credit Facility as originally implemented, U.S. Dollar-denominated borrowings bear interest, at the Company's option, either at (a) a base rate, by reference to the greatest of: (i) the annual prime commercial lending rate of JPMorgan Chase Bank, N.A. in effect from time to time, (ii) the weighted-average overnight Federal funds rate plus 50 basis points, or (iii) the one-month London Interbank Offered Rate ("LIBOR") plus 100 basis points; or (b) LIBOR, adjusted for the Federal Reserve

-Board's Eurocurrency liabilities maximum reserve percentage, plus a spread of 75 basis points, subject to adjustment based on the Company's credit ratings ("Adjusted LIBOR").
+Under the Global Credit Facility as originally implemented, U.S. Dollar-denominated borrowings bear interest, at the Company's option, either at (a) a base rate, by reference to the greatest of: (i) the annual prime commercial lending rate of JPMorgan Chase Bank, N.A. in effect from time to time, (ii) the weighted-average overnight Federal funds rate plus 50 basis points, or (iii) one-month LIBOR plus 100 basis points; or (b) LIBOR, adjusted for the Federal Reserve Board's Eurocurrency liabilities maximum reserve percentage, plus a spread of 75 basis points, subject to adjustment based on the Company's credit ratings ("Adjusted LIBOR").
 Foreign currency-denominated borrowings bear interest at Adjusted LIBOR.
 In addition to paying interest on any outstanding borrowings under the Global Credit Facility, the Company is required to pay a commitment fee to the lenders under the Global Credit Facility relating to the unutilized commitments.
 The commitment fee rate of 6.5 basis points is subject to adjustment based on the Company's credit ratings.
-These provisions were amended in May 2020, as discussed below.
+These provisions were amended in May 2020, as discussed further below.